bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 Every weather skin will almost always pull data through the [WebParser](https://docs.rainmeter.net/manual/measures/webparser/) measure.
 The `Url` key is our API endpoint, `RegExp` is our regex to be match on our response data, which may be in the form of JSON or XML (Depends on what the service provides).
 Learn more about WebParser in the [official tutorial](https://docs.rainmeter.net/tips/webparser-tutorial/).

-Looking at the code, the `Url` `wxdata.weather.com` is deprecated, so we need to change that.
+Looking at the code, the url `wxdata.weather.com` is deprecated, so we need to change that.
 Let's change it to OpenWeatherMap's API.
 Here's what it should look like:

 ```ini
 [MeasureCurrent]